ryanrhymes/owl_guide/README.md

 Owl is a scientific computing library developed in the OCaml language.
 This repository contains the parser and tools to automatically build up the API Reference and Tutorial book for [Owl](https://github.com/ryanrhymes/owl).

-The built documentation is hosted on [my Lab page](http://www.cl.cam.ac.uk/~lw525/owl/).
+The built documentation is hosted on [owlbarn.github.io](https://owlbarn.github.io/) and [my lab page](http://www.cl.cam.ac.uk/~lw525/owl/).
 If you want to build a local copy of the whole documentation, please refer to the following instructions.

 ## Instructions